hamzamanzoor/yelp-connoisseur-scale/README.md

         2- review rating

 Step 2: run Model/train_from_scratch.py.
-Inpur arguments are:
+Input arguments are:

         1- sampleSize: number of examples to train on